 Snapdragon (Annual), Petunia (Annual), Beardtongue (Perennial), Daisy (Perennial), Thyme (Perennial), Poppy (Annual), Foxglove ( Biennial/Perennial ), Catchfly ( Biennial/Perennial ), Maiden Pinks (Perennial), Chamomile (Perennial)

 The plants tolerate partial shade and need 4 hours a day of direct sunlight.
-Will grow to about 3'.
+They will grow to about 3'.

-Germination may begin as quickly as one week or may take up to six weeks depending on your regional growing zone.
-Note Butterflies and Hummingbirds will love these wildflowers.
+Germination may begin as quickly as one week or may take up to six weeks depending on your regional growing zone, so please be patient!
+Note that butterflies and hummingbirds will love these wildflowers.
 Bees may also be attracted to these beautiful flowers.

 About the Handmade Paper: